BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 <br></br>
 ### Attributes and their Properties on Service Provider

-The main usage of the [ServiceProviderAttribute](Readme_md/TypeTables.md#serviceproviderattribute) is to indicate that the class is a ServiceProvider, so the generator will generate code for that class.
+The main usage of the [ServiceProviderAttribute](TypeTables.md#serviceproviderattribute) is to indicate that the class is a ServiceProvider, so the generator will generate code for that class.
-The [ScopedProviderAttribute](Readme_md/TypeTables.md#scopedproviderattribute) without setting any properties does nothing.
+The [ScopedProviderAttribute](TypeTables.md#scopedproviderattribute) without setting any properties does nothing.
 The other 4 attributes are for registering services.
 There are several properties that can be configured to change the generated code:

 - *InterfaceName*:
-Together with the class an interface will be generated based on the class and the class implements it.
+Together with the ServiceProvider an interface will be generated based on the ServiceProvider.
 This sets the name/identifier of the generated interface explicitly.
 When *InterfaceName* is explicitly set to an empty string, no interface will be generated.
 The default name is "I\{classname\}".
 An Exception is when the class name is "ServiceProvider", then the default interface name will be "IServiceprovider" and explicitly setting the interface name to "IServiceProvider" is not allowed, otherwise it will collide with [System.IServiceProvider](https://learn.microsoft.com/en-us//dotnet/api/system.iserviceprovider).
+There is also the option to set the interface properties based on a declared interface, see [Interface name, namespace, access modifier and containing types](#interface-name-namespace-access-modifier-and-containing-types).

 - *CreationTime*:
 Sets when the instantiation of a service happens: at ServiceProvider instantiation (inside the constructor) or lazy (first time used).
-This option is available at the [ServiceProviderAttribute](Readme_md/TypeTables.md#serviceproviderattribute) to set all services, at the [ScopedProviderAttribute](Readme_md/TypeTables.md#scopedproviderattribute) to set all scoped services or at a [registration attribute](Readme_md/TypeTables.md#singletonattribute) to set this option for that specific service.
+This option is available at the [ServiceProviderAttribute](TypeTables.md#serviceproviderattribute) to set all services, at the [ScopedProviderAttribute](TypeTables.md#scopedproviderattribute) to set all scoped services or at a [registration attribute](TypeTables.md#singletonattribute) to set this option for that specific service.
 It is structured hierarchically: Specific service settings take priority over ScopedProvider settings and ScopedProvider settings take priority over ServiceProvider settings.
-Note that [TransientAttribute](Readme_md/TypeTables.md#transientattribute) and [DelegateAttribute](Readme_md/TypeTables.md#delegateattribute) do not have a CreationTiming, this applies only for [SingletonAttribute](Readme_md/TypeTables.md#singletonattribute) and [ScopedAttribute](Readme_md/TypeTables.md#scopedattribute) services.
+Note that [TransientAttribute](TypeTables.md#transientattribute) and [DelegateAttribute](TypeTables.md#delegateattribute) do not have a CreationTiming, this applies only for [SingletonAttribute](TypeTables.md#singletonattribute) and [ScopedAttribute](TypeTables.md#scopedattribute) services.

 - *GetAccessor*:
 The type of the member to access the service: tt can be either a get property or a parameterless method.
-This option is available at the [ServiceProviderAttribute](Readme_md/TypeTables.md#serviceproviderattribute) to set all services, at the [ScopedProviderAttribute](Readme_md/TypeTables.md#scopedproviderattribute) to set all scoped services or at a [registration attribute](Readme_md/TypeTables.md#singletonattribute) to set this option for that specific service.
+This option is available at the [ServiceProviderAttribute](TypeTables.md#serviceproviderattribute) to set all services, at the [ScopedProviderAttribute](TypeTables.md#scopedproviderattribute) to set all scoped services or at a [registration attribute](TypeTables.md#singletonattribute) to set this option for that specific service.
 It is structured hierarchically: Specific service settings take priority over ScopedProvider settings and ScopedProvider settings take priority over ServiceProvider settings.

 - *Implementation*: